bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk18">18.
 Object.create and Object.assign</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Both Objectcreate and Objectassign are important methods in JavaScript
+<p>Both Object.create and Object.assign are important methods in JavaScript
 used for working with objects, but they serve different purposes.</p>

 <p><b>Object.create:</b> Object.create is a method used to create a new object and